IRIS: Intrinsic Reward Image Synthesis: Introduction

-To verify the hypothesis quantitatively, we compute the self-confidence measured by the KL divergence between the uniform distribution and the model’s output distribution.
-We train an LLM and a multimodal LLM, i.e., Qwen2.5-1.5B-Instruct and Janus-Pro-1B respectively, on verifiable external rewards by GRPO~\citep{shao2024deepseekmath} and monitor the self-confidence on the text and image tokens respectively.
-Results in Fig~\ref{fig:external_reward_sc} shows that RL alignment with external reward models continuously increases the self-confidence of the LLM, but decreases the self-confidence of the multimodal LLM in the text-to-image generation.
-This indicates that less self-confident multimodal LLMs will generate images with higher rewards.
-We give a detailed description of the experiment settings in \cref{app:exp_detail_external_reward}.
+We first analyze how an existing intrinsic signal, the Self-Certainty (SC)~\citep{zhao2025learning}, evolve in the LLM and MLLM's training.
+We compute the \textit{self-certainty} by the KL divergence between the uniform distribution and the model’s output distribution, measure how confident the model is in its predictions.
+We train an LLM and a text-to-image Multimodal LLM (MLLM), i.e., Qwen2.5-1.5B-Instruct on verified 0-1 accuracy reward in math problem, and Janus-Pro-1B on the average of HPSv2, GDino, GIT and ORM (see \cref{subsec:training_dertails} for details) by GRPO~\citep{shao2024deepseekmath} on text generation task and monitor the model's self-certainty on the text and image tokens respectively.
+Results in Fig~\ref{fig:external_reward_sc} show that as the training goes, the self-certainty of the LLM {in math reasoning tasks} continuously increases, but the self-certainty of the Janus-Pro model decreases.
+This indicates that external reward training makes the T2I model less self-confident in generating the images.
+We attribute this to the fact that when text-to-image models are highly confident in their generation, the outputs often exhibit a uniform and overly simplistic appearance, which are less preferred by human.